NetLogo/Time-Extension/README.md

 * **LogoTime** - A LogoTime object stores a time stamp; it can track a full date and time, or just a date (with no associated time).

 * **LogoEvent** - A LogoEvent encapsulates a who, a what, and a when.
 It allows you to define, for example, that you want turtle 7 to execute the go-forward procedure at tick 10.
-When scheduling an event using the **time extension** you pass the who, what, and when as arguments (e.g. "time:schedule-event (turtle 1) td 5").
+When scheduling an event using the **time extension** you pass the who, what, and when as arguments (e.g. "time:schedule-event (turtle 1) fd 5").

 * **Discrete Event Schedule** - A discrete event schedule is a sorted list of LogoEvents that is maintained by this extension and manages the dispatch (execution) of those events.
 Users do not need to manipulate or manage this schedule directly, but it is useful to understand that it stores and executes LogoEvents when the "time:go" or "time:go-until" commands are issued.
 As the schedule is executed, the **time extension** automatically updates the NetLogo ticks to match the current event in the schedule.

-The time-series.nls file in this repo contains the same functionality that was in the original version of the time series.
+The time-series.nls file in this repo provides one more datatype.
 * **LogoTimeSeries** - A LogoTimeSeries object stores a table of data indexed by LogoTime.
 The time series can be read in from a file or recorded by the code during a simulation.
 It is currently implemented in NetLogo code using a list of lists.

 [back to top](#netlogo-time-extension)